FAQEUCyber Resilience Act

 Citations

-Section 15
+Question 15

-Does module H help when a manufacturer has many product types or frequent updates?
+Does Module H help when a manufacturer has many product types or frequent updates?

 Often yes, but only within an approved quality-system framework.

-The Commission FAQ says module H may be particularly considered by manufacturers that place numerous product types on the market or products subject to frequent updates, because it provides a more versatile framework than module B+C. That does not remove the need for notified-body assessment of the system and later changes to it.
+The Commission FAQ says Module H may be particularly considered by manufacturers that place numerous product types on the market or products subject to frequent updates, because it provides a more versatile framework than module B+C. That does not remove the need for notified-body assessment of the system and later changes to it.

 Citations

-Section 16
+Question 16

-What surveillance happens after module H approval?
+What surveillance happens after Module H approval?

 The notified body must carry out surveillance to make sure the manufacturer fulfils the obligations arising from the approved quality system.